About The Fred Hollows Foundation

 How can I make a donation for a birthday/anniversary/funeral?

-If you’d like to leave a bequest, you can find more information here
+If you’d like to leave a bequest, you can find more information here.
+If you have any questions, please contact our Planned Giving Specialist.

 Does The Foundation have bonbonnieres we can give to our wedding guests?